-According to an article from SmallBusiness.com there are 28.8 million small businesses in the US alone.
-80% (23 million) of those comprise of only 1-owner with no employees while just 20% (5.8 million) have paid employees.
+According to an article from SmallBusiness.com, there are 28.8 million small businesses in the US alone.
+80% (23 million) of those consist of a sole owner with no employees while just 20% (5.8 million) have paid employees.

-Did you know that half of these small businesses will fail within the first 5 years?
+Did you know that 50% of these small businesses will fail within the first 5 years?
 Yes, half will make it, but half won’t.

 Business today is much different than it was in the past.
-Social media has brought marketing to an all new level, and to keep current and effective takes a lot of time and effort, and most small business don’t have the resources for that.
+Social media has brought marketing to an all-new level, and to stay current and effective takes a lot of time and effort -most small businesses don’t have the resources for that.

-The art of delegating isn’t easy…as a business owner its not easy to give work to others that are representing you and your company.
-But it’s when you step out of your comfort zone that things happen…and having more time, tools and processes are what will help your business grow and be successful.
+The art of delegating isn’t easy…as a business owner, it’s not easy to give work to others that are representing you and your company.
+But it’s when you step out of your comfort zone that things happen…and having more time, tools, and processes are what will help your business grow and succeed

 When you delegate effectively, you’re sending the work to the person who has the right combination of skills and time to get the job done.

 This type of work is working “in” your business.
-Let’s say you can bill 35 hours at $125, weekly you could bring in $4375.00.
-Now let’s say you find someone to fill your 5 hours of low level tasks at $30/hr for easy math.
-You’re spending $150 week, which frees you up to make an extra $625 weekly.
-Once you’ve paid your assistant, you’re left with an extra $475 each week or $1900 a month…could you use that extra money?
+Let’s say you can bill 35 hours at $125, weekly you could bring in $4,375.00.
+Now let’s say you find someone to fill your 5 hours of low-level tasks at $30/hr for easy math.
+You’re spending $150 a week, which frees you up to make an extra $625 weekly.
+Once you’ve paid your assistant, you’re left with an extra $475 each week or $1,900 a month…could you use that extra money?